shoekstra/env-zsh/README.md

 Once you've saved `~/.zshrc`, you'll need to reload it with `source ~/.zshrc`.

+## Usage

+Create a `.env` file in your directory of choice and define environment variables in a KEY=VAL format, each on it's own line.
+The next time you change into that directory, or start a new shell in that directory, the `.env` contents will be exported as shell variables.

 ## Thanks

 Special thanks to John Hamelink, who created [env-zsh](https://github.com/johnhamelink/env-zsh), and Michael Schoonmaker, who created [userenv-zsh](https://github.com/Schoonology/userenv-zsh), upon which this plugin is based.